joshgh/order-pizza/README.md

-# _Pizza Creator_
+# _Order Pizza_

-#### _Lets a user create a pizza, 26 August 2016_
+#### _Lets a user make a pizza order, 26 August 2016_

 #### By _**Joshua Huffman**_

 ## Description

-_This website allows a user to create a pizza.
-The user is able to select a pizza size and choose which toppings to put on the pizza.
-The user will also be able to see the price calculated for the pizza which they choose._
+_This webpage allows a user to create pizzas by selecting the size of pizza and toppings to go on the pizza.
+The pizzas are added to the total order and the user is able to see the price of each pizza and the total price of the order.
+The user is also able to remove pizzas from the order if they wish._

 ## Specifications

-* It should create a new pizza object
+* It should create a new pizza
   * Example input: new Pizza();
-  * Example output: _object Pizza_
+  * Example output: _Pizza{}_

 * It should be able to keep track of pizza size
   * Example input: new Pizza("small");
-  * Example output: _object Pizza{size: "small"}_
+  * Example output: _Pizza{size: "small"}_

 * It should be able to add toppings to the pizza
-  * Example input: Pizza.toppings.push("anchovies");
+  * Example input: Pizza.addToppings("anchovies");
   * Example output: _Pizza.toppings = ["anchovies"]_

 * It should be able to calculate and return the cost of the pizza
- * Example input: Pizza.cost;
+ * Example input: Pizza.cost();
  * Example output: 10

+* It should be able to keep track of multiple pizzas
+  * Example input: create a new pizza when there is already one
+  * Desired behavior: add new pizza to a list instead of overwriting old one

 ## Setup/Installation Requirements

 * Visit https://github.com/joshgh/order-pizza
-* Clone the repository onto your local machine
+* Clone the repository onto your machine
 * Open index.html in your browser of choice